San Diego–Tijuana: Port

 San Diego–Tijuana's only deepwater port is both a container port and cruise ship destination.
 The Port of San Diego has recreation terminals and docked ships at the Maritime Museum of San Diego, which is located at the Embarcadero.
 The port is serviced by nine cruise lines including Carnival Cruise Line and Royal Caribbean International.
 A new cruise terminal was recently constructed at the Port to compensate for the increased levels of maritime tourism.

 Cargo and container terminals are located to the south of the Embarcadero where two marine cargo facilities are administered.
 The Port of San Diego was ranked by the United States' Bureau of Transportation Statistics as one of America's top 30 U.S. container ship ports in 2007.
-The Port also serves as the primary port of entry for larger car corporations including Honda, Volkswagen, and Nissan into the United States of America.
-The nearby Port of Ensenada also serves as a transport point where cruise ships arrive and depart from Southern Californian, European, and Central American ports.
+The port also serves as the primary port of entry for larger car corporations including Honda, Volkswagen, and Nissan into the United States of America.
+The Port of Ensenada also serves as a transport point where cruise ships arrive and depart from Southern Californian, European, and Central American ports.
 Cargo arriving at the Port of Ensenada is also transported to the metropolitan region via the Tijuana-Ensenada Freeway.

 The Port of Punta Colonet is being planned as an alternative port to the West Coast ports of the United States and Canada; though the port is not without its negative environmental impacts.
 150 mi south of Tijuana, the port is intended to compete with the twin ports of Long Beach and Los Angeles, Once completed the port would serve as the primary dock for Asian vessels unloading shipping containers. and would have a 200 mi rail line to San Diego–Tijuana.

 Airports

-San Diego–Tijuana is the home base of two major international airports: the San Diego International Airport (Lindbergh Field) and Tijuana International Airport (General Abelardo L. Rodríguez), and McClellan-Palomar Airport (Carlsbad).
+San Diego–Tijuana is served by of two major international airports: San Diego International Airport and Tijuana International Airport (General Abelardo L. Rodríguez), and one regional airport McClellan–Palomar Airport (Carlsbad).

 San Diego International Airport is located 3 mi northwest of Centre City and 20 mi from Tijuana.
-Operated by the San Diego County Regional Airport Authority, the San Diego International airport is the second busiest single-runway commercial airport in the world, behind only London Gatwick.
-SAN has approximately 600 departures and arrivals, carrying 50,000 passengers, each day.
-As of October 2010, San Diego International Airport is served by 20 passenger airlines.
+Operated by the San Diego County Regional Airport Authority, the airport is the busiest single-runway commercial airport in the world.
+SAN served 22,009,921 in 2021.
+As of June 2023, San Diego International Airport is served by 16 passenger airlines.